A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems: Application: finding the Stokes multiplier

-(\cite{imrn} \footnote{We note that in \cite{imrn}, in the formula below (1.15), the factor $\Gamma(1-\beta)$ is missing and $S_\beta$ should be $S$ in (1.19).}; we give a short proof in the Appendix, \S\ref{deltaC}).
+See also \cite{cch}, where we also link \eqref{eq:sjump} to the singularities in Borel plane.
 For the tritronqu\'ee $C(0_+)=0$.
-Along $\RR^-$, we have $C(\pi+0)=C(\pi-0)-\mu=C(0^+)-\mu =-\mu$ for the same $\mu$ as in \eqref{eq:sjump} because of \eqref{eq:sings} and since the direction of continuation in (i) is opposite to that in (ii).
+Along $\RR^-$, we have $C(\pi+0)=C(\pi-0)-\mu=C(0^+)-\mu =-\mu$ for the same $\mu$ as in \eqref{eq:sjump} because of Lemma 17 in \cite{cch} and since the direction of continuation in (i) is opposite to that in (ii).
 In (ii), the third quadrant, a sector with poles in $x$ is traversed.
 In this region $h_t$ is described by constants of motion (cf. Theorem \ref{recu1} (ii) and \eqref{snn}), which are valid until $x$ reaches $\mathbb{R}^-$ when it is {\em again described by a transseries}; the asymptotic expansions of the constants of motion that we obtain depend on $C$.
 The transseries representation of $h_t$ also depends on $C$ in a way visible in the first few terms when $\arg x=-\pi$ or $3\pi/2$.
 Eq. \eqref{hpm} is a nontrivial equation for $\mu$ which determines it uniquely.
 The fact that $\mu$ is uniquely determined is not surprising given that there is only one solution, the tritronqu\'ee, with algebraic behavior in the region \eqref{sectorinz}, cf. \cite{invent}, Proposition 15.